Go Back

 • 50 g granulated sugar

-• 56 g butter melted
+• 56 g salted butter melted

 Instructions

-Mixing the Dough
+Mix the Dough

-• Mix the sourdough focaccia dough by adding the active sourdough starter, warm water, sugar, and salt to a large mixing bowl.
-Use a Danish dough whisk to stir lightly, breaking up the starter into the water and distributing the salt and sugar.
-Next, add in the bread flour and mix until it's completely incorporated.
+• Use a Danish dough whisk to break up the starter in the water and distribute the salt and sugar.
+Next, add the bread flour and mix until it's completely incorporated.

 Bulk Rise